WraithGlade/WG-rainbow-vim/README.md

 This rainbow highlighter (unlike some others) uses only Vim's built-in plugin system and therefore doesn't require a bunch of brittle or trendy (hence unreliable) 3rd party dependencies.
 It doesn't muck around with anything on your system.
 It is strictly **a simple one-file plain Vimscript-based plugin, using only Vim's provided built-in features without overengineering anything.**

 The core guiding principle of this script is to make it as easy to use as possible *without overengineering it* and *without requiring any third party dependencies*.
 Imperfect but reliable pragmatism is better than polluting the user's system or imposing needless tedium on them.
-Reliability and ease of use matter more than ideology!
+Reliability and ease of use matter more than ideology.

 ## Script Usage

-I have included very extensive documentation throughout the entire Vimscript file and you can learn everything you need to know from reading the `rainbow.vim` file.
+I have included very extensive documentation throughout the entire Vimscript file as comments and you can learn everything you need to know from reading the `rainbow.vim` file.
 That way, the necessary info is all self-contained, even if you lose this `README.md` document.
 It doesn't contain the exact same info as this `README.md`, but it is similar.
 Either way, the script is very easy to use and modify.

 To use this script ("plugin"), all you have to do is place the script into your `%userprofile%/vimfiles/plugin` (on Windows) or `~/.vim/plugin` (on Linux/BSD/Unix) folder and it will load itself automatically whenever you use Vim.
 Running `Windows_install.bat` or `Linux_etc_install.sh` will try to do this automatically for you (like an installer).